syrenly/syrenly/README.md

 # My Repositories
 - angular-17: a list of small projects that I'm generating to study the latest news of the framework (and integration with other tools).
+- microfrontend: a demo application with dynamic loading of microfrontend applications.
 - training-ground: not a real project, but a repo containing my notes and experiments while studying.
 Probably I will keep this private.
-- other repo soon 😊
+- new repositories soon 😊